CodePipeWrangler/code_jitsu_gh/genomics/characterize_glycine_centromeres.md

 You can see that the representative sequences and the published CentGm-1 and -2 sequences are almost identical besides the shift in their cut point for the monomer.
 This is due to how a tandem repeat is cut to define a monomer in each respective study.
 In this study, ULTRA defined repeat periods.

 Sometimes you may see a repeat type on a chromosome or at a neo-centromere that looks to be significantly different in composition from others in the set.
 It could be there are more than one repeat type in the data, even possibly of the same size.
 However, chromosomal restructuring throughout evolution can invert DNA sequences or you could be looking at the other strand.
 To investigate this we can take the reverse complements of the consensus sequences and check their similarity.
-In this case, the reverse complements are 91% and 92% similar to the Wm82.gnm6.cons-1 and 2 sequences respectively.
+In this case, the reverse complements are 91% and 92% similar to the 91 bp and 92 bp repeats respectively.

 ---